santhosh-raghul/computer-vision/README.md

 # Computer Vision
 Assignments done for the Computer Vision course in IIITDM Kancheepuram, July to November 2021 semester

+## Assignment 1
+* thresholding an image
+* 1d convolution in saptial domain

 ### Done by

 * __[Santosh Sinduja S](https://github.com/Sinduja-S)__